milesperry81/AZMLND-Project-2/README.md

 ![title](images/4.1_application_insights_enabled.png)

 The resulting log output returned to the command line interface after running logs.py can be seen below.
+This demostartes teh ability to access logs from a remote machine using the Azure CLI.

 ![title](images/4.2_logs.png)